thamidu02/demo-repo/README.md

 # DEMO

-this is my 1st repo
+this is my 1st repo!